thunderbird89/esf/stories/story-knock-knock.md

 ### Third North Fleet, Deep Space

 The carrier *In Amber Clad* cut through the void at maximum warp, her escort fleet arrayed in tight formation around her.
-Nineteen warships in total—the carrier, four battleships, six cruisers, eight destroyers—all running their drives at 110 percent rated capacity.
+Nineteen warships in total - the carrier, four battleships, six cruisers, eight destroyers - all running their drives at 110 percent rated capacity.
 The engineering sections were pushing tolerances that would have made safety inspectors resign on the spot, but no one was thinking about regulations now.

 Admiral Katherine Trager stood on the bridge, studying the tactical plot that showed their position relative to Sol system.
 Seventeen systems.
 Seventeen stargates.
 Thirty-four hours of transit time even at this punishing pace.